 Add a few radish seeds near the lettuce.
 Not only do radishes and lettuce grow quickly, but the lettuce protects the flavor of radishes in summer when they can turn bitter.
 Add a dill plant or two in the corner, and encourage braconid wasps to hunt tomato hornworms for their nursery.
 You’re protecting the tomatoes while growing an ingredient to add to a homemade salad dressing.

 Perhaps you want to create a pretty, edible container garden.
 For a cool season combination, plant Kale as a “thriller”—the central, taller plant in the combination.
 Add aromatic herbs, like sage, to protect the kale from cabbage moths as your “filler.”
 Finally, plant pollinator-friendly violas along the edge of the container as the “spiller.”
-The violas will tumble over the edge of the container as they grow, attracting pollinators and adding aesthetic appeal—and the flowers add a lovely, edible ingredient to meals.
+The violas will tumble over the edge of the container as they grow, attracting pollinators and adding aesthetic appeal.
+Plus the flowers add a lovely, edible ingredient to meals.

 Companion planting packs many benefits into a small space.
-It does require a bit of thought about your garden.
+But it does require a bit of thought about your garden.
 What crops will you grow?
 What pests also enjoy the same food you do?
 Which plants can help you fight off the bad guys while attracting the good insects?
 The time spent planning your companion plantings is worth it.
 Adding beautiful, beneficial flowering plants into your garden plan is much tastier than eating a toxic dressing of pesticide on your produce, don’t you agree?

 Besides, creating an organic garden filled with blooms is a beautiful way to eat healthfully while saving money, too.